Meet Sarah

 The Method Overview

-Before we walk through Sarah's cloud, let me give you the complete methodology.
+Before we walk through Sarah's Evaporating Cloud, let me give you the complete methodology.
 You saw the ten steps outlined in Chapter 2.
 Now we'll see them come to life.
 In this chapter, we'll do a complete walkthrough so you can see how the pieces fit together.
 The chapters that follow will then take you through each step in much greater depth.

 As we covered in Chapter 2, each phase draws on a different mode of thinking: deductive reasoning maps the conflict structure, abductive thinking generates breakthrough possibilities, and inductive practice builds lasting change.